 Julie D. says she’s also focusing on mindfulness, and does not at all regret her subscription to the Calm app which guides her through meditation.

 And finally, Zarah B. is taking it to a professional.
-The best self care?
+The best self-care routine?
 Therapy, she says.
 If you’ve been thinking of talking to someone, here’s our rundown on how to get mental healthcare without breaking the bank, and if you’ve been diagnosed with depression, here’s how to protect your wallet while you’re protecting yourself.

 Of course, you don’t have to love any of these routines, or have any routine at all.
 As long as you’re taking some time for yourself every day, that’s what’s most important.
 Maybe that’s taking a nap, putting on makeup, heading out for a jog, or even scrolling through TikTok for a few undisturbed minutes.
 Whatever it is, as long as it works for you, it works for us.